sreekanthchalla/Python-Training/README.md

 This repository contains the python code which we discussed in the class.
 Demoing Branches
-Demoing Git merge and Git PULL Request
+Demo Git merge and Git PULL Request